- 15 July 2016

 When you are ready emotionally, get the ingredients together and try your hand at these delightful French treats.
 And talking about all things French, why not pour yourself a glass of wine when you sit down with your batch of macarons?
-We find that our recently released Culinaria Pinot Noir, beautifully echoes both the delicate nature of the macaron as well as its tangy blue berry filling.
+We find that we recently released Culinaria Pinot Noir, beautifully echoes both the delicate nature of the macaron as well as its tangy blueberry filling.

 Macaron Recipe for Bastille Weekend

 - 230 g icing sugar

 - 120 g ground almonds, plus 3 teaspoons